Burnt Church Crisis

-The Burnt Church Crisis was a conflict in Canada between the Mi'kmaq people of the Burnt Church First Nations (Esgenoôpetitj) and non-Aboriginal fisheries in New Brunswick and Nova Scotia between 1999 and 2002.
+The Burnt Church Crisis was a conflict in Canada between the Mi'kmaq people of the Burnt Church First Nations (Esgenoôpetitj) and non-Indigenous fisheries in New Brunswick and Nova Scotia between 1999 and 2002.

 Supreme Court ruling

 As Indigenous people, Mi'kmaq claim the right to catch and sell lobster out of season.
-Non-Aboriginal stakeholders claimed that if this is allowed, lobster stocks (an important regional source of income and jobs) could be depleted.
+Non-Indigenous stakeholders claimed that if that is allowed, lobster stocks, an important regional source of income and jobs, could be depleted.

 On September 17, 1999, a Supreme Court of Canada ruling (R. v.
 Marshall) acknowledged that Treaty of 1752 and the Treaty of 1760-1761 held that a Mi'kmaq man, Donald Marshall, Jr., had the legal right to fish for eels out of season.
 The Supreme Court emphasized the Indigenous people's right to establish a 'moderate livelihood', in modern-day standards, through trade and the use of resources to obtain trade items.

-The Burnt Church First Nation interpreted the judgment as meaning that they could catch lobster out of season and began to put out traps.
-When the Marshall ruling came down in 1999 and the Native people decided to exercise their right to fish for a 'moderate livelihood', the government was not prepared to deal with rights guaranteed in the Court's decision.
+The Burnt Church First Nation interpreted the judgment as meaning that it could catch lobster out of season and so it began to put out traps.
+When the Marshall ruling came down in 1999, and the Native people decided to exercise their right to fish for a 'moderate livelihood', the government was not prepared to deal with the rights that were guaranteed in the Court's decision.
 The government started a program of buying back licenses from non-Native fishermen to give them to Native people.